molly goddard goes back to the drawing board at dsm

 Was it all stuff you'd used before, like the used paintbrushes, or did you collect everything new?

 Stupidly we got rid of a lot of stuff from the presentation.
 I guess when you've been doing something for so long, when it's over, you just feel like getting rid of everything.
 So we almost had to start again.
 It was quite a few weeks of collecting and making.
-My mum, who did the set design, her house is full of everything.
+My mum did the set design -- her house is full of everything.

 Did DSM give you quite a lot of freedom with it?

 Yeah, they gave us a lot of freedom.
-We just proposed an idea and Rei Kawakubo approved it and then we could just go for it.
+We just proposed an idea, Rei Kawakubo approved it, and then we could just go for it.
 It's really nice that they are so flexible.
-I'm used to, with other things, having to do a lot of health and safety and there's lots of approving, but it felt like we had free reign to do what we wanted.
+With other things, I'm used to having lots of approvals in place, but it felt like we had free reign to do what we wanted.